wheatwhole/Marlets-Crazy-Library/README.md

 calculator, font checker, youtube video downloader, password generator, gmail sender, and much more!
 ### evilscript
 just a random catagory of bookmarklets made for pranking people.
+### blookexploit
+uhh i wouldnt recommend you use this, you could get banned off blooket!
 ## credits
 Not all credits will be shown since it will take me some time to find all sources, but here are most of them:
 + Krazete Bookmarklets